Why We Walk for Parkinson's Research

 Parkinson's disease is a chronic, progressive neurological disorder.
 People with Parkinson's disease often exhibit loss of mobility and facial affect, tremors, stiffness and slowness caused by insufficient production of dopamine in the brain.
 Other non-motor symptoms also accompany the disease.
 Often associated with people over 60, it is not a stranger to younger adults who experience early onset of PD.

 Our 'Walk in the Woods for Parkinson's' will give participants opportunities to become better informed about the disease.
-We hope each person will come away with greater understanding of Parkinson's disease and a strong commitment to help fund research for a cure.
+We hope each person will come away with greater understanding of Parkinson's and with a commitment to help fund research for a cure.

 Education Pathway to Parkinson's Awareness